elizabethcd/FurnitureConverter/README.md

 ## Planned Improvements

 * Better error-checking/handling of furniture types
-* FrontTexture support for chairs
+* Estimated FrontTexture support for armchairs from the side
-* Default sitting locations for chairs
+* Default sitting locations for couches, benches, and armchairs
 * Display name overrides for furniture categories
-* NightTexture support for lamps and windows